spark-94/BBS/README.md

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations

-At the end of the assembly, OpenMM and Slurm job scripts are copied to ./openmm for the simulation of the BBS.
+After the assembly, OpenMM and SLURM job scripts are copied to ./openmm for the simulation of the BBS.

 If BBS configurations after each minimization step is necessary, edit